 Federal Takings FAQs

-Takings FAQs: The Top Five Questions Asked About Filing a Federal Taking Case
+Takings FAQs: The Top Seven Questions Asked About Filing a Federal Taking Case

 We’ve seen it time and time again.
 Trusted, competent local counsel has a client who experiences a taking at the hands of the federal government.
 What should counsel do?
 Handle the matter themselves, or contact an experience eminent domain or takings attorney?